Blog post

 Establish Acceptance Criteria for Cleaning Validation

 For instance, the European Medicines Agency (EMA) mandates that companies establish HBELs for all pharmaceutical products, thereby ensuring that sanitation assessments meet safety standards.
 Similarly, the FDA underscores the necessity for equipment to be cleaned adequately to prevent contamination that could jeopardize the safety, identity, strength, quality, or purity of drug products.
-This regulatory focus has resulted in a heightened demand for rigorous cleaning/process validation (stage 1-3) procedures, particularly concerning high-potency active pharmaceutical ingredients (HPAPIs).
+This regulatory focus has resulted in a heightened demand for (stage 1-3) procedures, particularly concerning high-potency active pharmaceutical ingredients (HPAPIs).

 Recent trends indicate that thresholds for traditional actives can be significantly raised based on specific toxicological assessments, allowing for more flexible and scientifically sound practices to ensure efficacy.
 For example, limits may be adjusted to as high as 2% of the active ingredient in certain scenarios, reflecting a move towards risk-based strategies within the industry.